 - Refreshing a game can include links to server based video files.
 If your network connection gets interrupted, you can refresh your data and download the video files you missed.

 Using a file server can double file transfer speed.
 To transfer a video from one device to another takes two transfers, so the total transfer time is about the same.
 The sending device is finished in half the total time.

 Setting this up will take some effort.
 The three benefits listed above are definitely worth the effort.
 Game Data Live is compatible with FTP and HTTP WebDAV servers.

-We have used the following File Transfer Protocol (FTP) servers:
+We have used the following File Transfer Protocol (FTP) server:

 A Router that can share a disk drive attached to a USB port using FTP.
 We have done this with several Linksys routers.
 We used a USB-3.0 flash drive that you can purchase for under $20.